ZichangYe/SneakersAnalytics/Bringing Order to Sneakers.md

 Few future updates can be implemented:
 - Update the rankings with the factor of price
 - Estimate the demand of each sneaker
+- Break the datasets into train and test subsets.
+Use the train set to generate ranking, and use the test set to see whether it really tells us where the more stably profitable sneaker is.

 2019 Copyright @Zichang Ye